Bay Area Vinyl Hop: Groove Merchant Records (Part 1)

 ――How did you get started as the owner of your favorite record store?

 At the time I was writing for this magazine called URB Magazine and I used to review a lot of the records.
 In addition to Groove Merchant being a record store, there was also a label being run out of the store and I would play their records.
-So the owners were aware of me and I would talk to them when I visited, and as fate would have it, right when I moved here in 1994, one of the guys left his job and a position opened up, and so I started working at Groove Merchant.
+So the owners were aware of me and I would talk to them when I visited.
+As fate would have it, right when I moved here in 1994, one of the guys left his job and a position opened up, and so I started working at Groove Merchant.
 Shortly after, the original owners sold the store and I managed it while there was another owner there for about two years.
 Then I bought the shop in 1997.
 I was really too young to afford buying it at the time.
 So, I was there through all the transitions.

 ――Tell us more about what you wrote for URB.